mvolkmann/blog/src/alpine.md

 ### x-effect

-The `x-effect` attribute executes JavaScript code every time a variable it uses changes.
+The `x-effect` directive executes JavaScript code every time a variable it uses changes.
 For example: